taesoosong/taesoosong.github.io/_pages/about.md

 I am a Ph.D.
 Candidate in the Department of City and Regional Planning at University of California, Berkeley. **I am on the 2025-2026 job market.**

 My research examines **how housing and land-use governance structure inequality at the intersections of race, immigration, and class**.
-Across my projects, I employ **quantitative, geospatial, and qualitative approaches**—from large-scale analysis of census and administrative data to interview-based and community-engaged studies—to explain the reproduction of housing stratification across scales.
+Across my projects, I employ **quantitative, geospatial, and qualitative approaches**—from large-scale analysis of census and administrative data to interview-based and discourse analyses—to explain the reproduction of housing stratification across scales.

 ---
 My research advances the scholarship in two key ways.